juhengwu/MyWebsite/README.md

 ## References
 - The clean design is inspired by MEDIASTORM
-- Videos: pixabay
+- Thanks for the amazoning videos: pixabay
-- Template for Resume: github.com/sproogen/modern-resume-theme
+- The best design of Template for Resume: github.com/sproogen/modern-resume-theme

 ## Author
 Created by